Single Pixel Reconstruction for One-stage Instance Segmentation: Introduction

 The main problem in one-stage instance segmentation is how to distinguish instances between and within classes simultaneously from a convolution feature map without the help of pre-generated RoIs.
-To address this problem, we propose a new framework, SPRNet (Figure \ref{fig:1}).
-By using only a pixel to reconstruct the mask of an instance, our method compares to R-CNN based frameworks where the prediction of instance mask starts from each RoI, innovatively predicting the instance mask in a faster way and saving more memory, allowing more instances being predicted on an image.
+To address this problem, we propose a new framework named as the Single Pixel Reconstruction Net (SPRNet) described in Figure \ref{fig:1}.
+By using only a pixel to reconstruct the mask of an instance, our method outperforms R-CNN based frameworks where the prediction of instance mask starts from each RoI in that we can predict the instance mask in a faster way with less memory consumption and allow more instances to be predicted simultaneously on an image.
 We use a group of convolutions with various dilations to gather enough information into a single pixel.
 To construct the mask of one instance, we sample a pixel and then use consecutive deconvolutions to construct a 32$\times$32 score map denoting the final mask prediction.

-Since we have a strict requirement for information carried in a pixel, we also make modifications to the backbone part in our model.
-We borrow the principle from Feature Pyramid Network (FPN) \cite{lin2017feature}, where features from different levels are added to construct a {bottom-up and top-down} path.
+We also make modifications to the backbone part in our model such that we can enhance the information carried by each pixel to facilitate the implementation of the SPRNet.
+Specifically, we borrow the principle from Feature Pyramid Network (FPN) \cite{lin2017feature}, where features from different levels are added to construct a {bottom-up and top-down} path.
 In their implementation, a naive element-wise summation is used to fuse multi-level features.
-One the one hand, however, despite well-extracted semantic information from higher levels is fused into lower ones, more severe spatial shift from higher levels could also damage already well preserved spatial information on lower ones.
-Hence, this operation may introduce unconstrained information flow, which remains improvements.
-On the other hand, since the derivative of '+' is always a constant, summation will cause gradient propagation between each level, implicitly weakening the effect of the fused features, because the initiative of designing FPN is to detect objects in different scales on different levels, which means that gradient from one level should not easily interfere another.
+However, the FPN framework has two problems.
+First, the summation operation may introduce unexpected information flow in feature learning in that severe spatial shift from higher levels could damage already well preserved spatial information in lower ones.
+Second, since the derivative of summation is always a constant, summation will cause gradient propagation between different levels, implicitly weakening the effect of the fused features.
+This is because the initiative of designing FPN is to detect objects in different scales on different levels, which means that gradient from one level should not easily interfere that of another.
 Therefore, we propose an improved Gate-FPN (GFPN) by explicitly introducing a simple gating mechanism before feature fusion.
 This step improves the quality of feature fusion and smartly restrict gradient propagation between different levels, leading to better detection and segmentation.